Reform Commissions of Bangladesh

-It was based on the aspirations of the July Revolution and to establish universal consensus, the Chief Adviser of the Interim government of Bangladesh, Muhammad Yunus, formally announced on September 11, 2024, the formation of several reform commissions aimed at rebuilding the state of Bangladesh.
+The Reform Commissions of Bangladesh were formally announced on 11 September 2024 by the Chief Adviser of the interim government of Bangladesh, Muhammad Yunus.
+Based on the aspirations of the July Uprising of that year, their goal was to establish universal consensus regarding reforms required for the rebuilding of an anti-authoritarian and anti-fascist Bangladesh.

-Subsequently, a total of 11 commissions were formed, including those for reforms in the Constitution, Electoral System, Police Administration, Judicial System, Anti-Corruption Commission, Public Administration, Local Government, Health Affairs, Women's Affairs, Labour Rights and Mass Media.
-Among them, four commissions submitted their reports to Yunus on January 15, 2025.
-Additionally, a six-member task force, led by Ahsan H. Mansur, governor of Bangladesh Bank, was formed to reform the banking sector.
+Eleven commissions were subsequently appointed, those considering reforms in public administration, anti-corruption, the judiciary, the police, the constitution, the electoral system, local government, women's affairs, labour rights, mass media, and healthcare.
+Additionally, a six-member task force led by the governor of Bangladesh Bank, Ahsan H. Mansur, was appointed to reform the banking sector.
+Four of the reform commissions submitted their reports to Muhammad Yunus on 15 January 2025.

 Background

-A graffiti of July revolution at Baily Road, Dhaka, reading, " রক্ত নয় বারবার, চাই এবার সংস্কার " (lit.
+A graffiti of July Uprising at Baily Road, Dhaka, reading, " রক্ত নয় বারবার, চাই এবার সংস্কার " (lit.
 'No more bloodshed, just reform this time.)

-In June 2024, the Supreme Court of Bangladesh invalidated a 2018 government circular that had abolished the freedom fighter quota.
-In response, fresh protests erupted across the country, led by the group Students Against Discrimination, demanding reforms to the quota system.
+In June 2024, the Supreme Court of Bangladesh invalidated a 2018 government circular that had abolished the practice of reserving 30% of government jobs for the descendants of freedom fighters.
+In response, protests demanding reforms to the quota system erupted across the country, led by the group Students Against Discrimination.
 The government's crackdown on the movement turned violent, resulting in the deaths of 2,000 protesters.
-This brutal response triggered a nationwide non-cooperation movement, which ultimately led to the fall of the Hasina-led government.
-Following the situation, at the request of student leaders, Muhammad Yunus agreed to lead an interim government.
-With the success of the movement to overthrow the government, reform commissions were formed with the aim of establishing a new framework for governance based on an anti-authoritarian and anti-fascist political system.
+This triggered a nationwide non-cooperation movement, which ultimately led to the fall of the Sheikh Hasina-led Awami League government on 5 August 2024, ending its 15 year long reign.

+Following this, at the request of student leaders, Muhammad Yunus agreed to lead an interim government, and the reform commissions were formed with the aim of establishing a new framework for governance based on an anti-authoritarian and anti-fascist political system.
+The head of each commission has the status of a Justice of the Appellate Division of the Supreme Court of Bangladesh.

+Four of the reform commissions – Election, Anti-Corruption, Police, and Constitutional – submitted their reports to Chief Adviser Muhammad Yunus on 15 January 2025.

+Details of Reform Commissions

+Public Administration Reform Commission

+This commission was formed on 3 October 2024 with a brief to enhance efficiency, transparency, and accountability in public administration by proposing necessary reforms in administrative structures and governance practices.
+The commission is led by Abdul Muyeed Chowdhury, former chairman of Biman Bangladesh Airlines.